 As these flowers do not require constant sun, they can easily be placed at the bottom racks of your greenhouse as well, thereby optimizing space.

-With due care, orchids can give you great joy and a full pocket, all while adding to the aesthetic value of your home.
+With due care, orchids can give you great joy, all while adding to the aesthetic value of your home.